CarlSorqvist/PsCertTools/NTAuthGuard/README.md

 * Link the GPO to the Domain Controllers OU.
 * Optionally, enable [Audit Directory Service Changes](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/audit-directory-service-changes) on all domain controllers.
 The script does not require you to, as it will run every 5 minutes anyway, but doing so enables a more immediate response, minimizing impact if an unwanted CA certificate is added.
 * Run gpupdate /force on a DC and reboot it.
 Verify that the `NTAuth Guard` task was created successfully.
 Do the same with all other DCs.
+* When all domain controllers have been rebooted and you have verified that event 97 is logged on all of them (indicating that the script is prevented from taking action), enable the script by assigning any non-null value to the `adminDisplayName` attribute of the `NTAuthCertificates` object.

 ## Testing